deniselandini/Reinforcement-Learning/README.md

 for any doubt or clarification contact me on:

--   send me an email at: lambertini.1938390@studenti.uniroma1.it
+-   send me an email at: landini.1938388@studenti.uniroma1.it
--   send me a DM on instagram [Link 🔗](https://www.instagram.com/lambertinialessandro/)